saulpw/visidata/doc/dev-cursors.md

 When there are no hidden columns, these indexes are identical.

-*cursorVisibleColIndex* is a real member variable that indicates where the column cursor is.
+*cursorVisibleColIndex* is a settable sheet variable that indicates where the column cursor is.
 *cursorCol* and *cursorColIndex* are properties derived from cursorVisibleColIndex in a very inefficient way, which may make large numbers (hundreds or more) of columns untenable.

-*leftVisibleColIndex* is a real member variable that holds the visible column index of the left-most non-key column on the screen.
+*leftVisibleColIndex* is a settable sheet variable that holds the visible column index of the left-most non-key column on the screen.

-`calcColLayout()` recomputes the entire visibleColLayout dict.
+*rightVisibleColIndex* is a cached sheet member that contains the rightmost recently calculated column on the screen.

+`calcColLayout()` recomputes the entire visibleColLayout dict, and sets *rightVisibleColIndex* based on the current layout.
+It also sets any onscreen Column.width that are None to the maxwidth of the displayed rows.

 Each `visibleColLayout` key (visible column index) maps to a simple pair of (x coordinate within the terminal, column width in characters).